Luisinhoas/Causal-Inference-GP1-/README.md

 cor(income,video, use = "complete.obs")
 cor(income,religion, use = "complete.obs")
 cor(income,leisure, use = "complete.obs")
 cor(gpa,age, use = "complete.obs")
 cor(gpa,video, use = "complete.obs")
 cor(gpa,religion, use = "complete.obs")
 cor(gpa,gender, use = "complete.obs")
 cor(gpa,leisure, use = "complete.obs")
 cor(video,religion, use = "complete.obs")
 cor(video,leisure, use = "complete.obs")
 cor(religion,leisure, use = "complete.obs")
 ```

 The correlation between every pair of variables doesn't seem very high.

 ## Variance-covariance matrix.

-The var-cov matrix of our regression.
+The var-cov matrix of my regression.

 ```{r}
 var_cov<-vcovHC(OLS, type = "HC4")
 coeftest(OLS, df = Inf, var_cov)
 ```

-Now vcovHC() function creates a variance “ covariance matrix for you.
-The first parameter is the regression model we have made.
+Now vcovHC() function creates a variance “ covariance matrix.
+The first parameter is the regression model I have made.
 Keep omega as NULL.
 The type parameter refers to what measure of heteroskedasticity is being used.
 There are 5 types from HC0 to HC4.
 HC4 is the latest and we use that.
 You can read more about it in the sandwich package.

-This is our variance- covariance matrix.
+This is my variance- covariance matrix.
 The independent variables are listed both in column and rows.
 The diagonal elements show the variance of each variable with itself.
 The diagonal values should have been constant, but since they vary, we can detect the presence of heteroskedasticity!

 To get the F test:

 ```{r}
  waldtest(OLS, vcov = vcovHC)
 ```

 For a heteroskedasticity robust F test we perform a Wald test using the waldtest function, which is also contained in the lmtest package.
 It can be used in a similar way as the anova function, i.e., it uses the output of the restricted and unrestricted model and the robust variance-covariance matrix as argument vcov.
 Is based on the variance-covariance matrix of the unrestriced model.

-Amother try:
+Another try:

 ```{r}
 # Estimate the model